Pantheism: Traditional religions

 Many traditional and folk religions, including African traditional religions and Native American religions, can be seen as pantheistic or a mixture of pantheism and other worldviews, such as polytheism and animism.
-According to pantheists, there are elements of pantheism in some forms of Christianity.
+According to pantheists, there are elements of pantheism in some forms of Christianity, although this is not found in traditional Christian denominations such as Catholicism or Orthodoxy.

-Ideas resembling pantheism existed in Eastern religions before the 18th century (notably Hinduism, Confucianism, and Taoism).
+Ideas resembling pantheism existed in Eastern religions before the 18th century (notably Hinduism, Confucianism and Taoism).
 Although there is no evidence that these influenced Spinoza's work, there is evidence regarding other contemporary philosophers, such as Leibniz, and later Voltaire.
-In the case of Hinduism, pantheistic views exist alongside panentheistic, polytheistic, monotheistic, and atheistic ones.
+In the case of Hinduism, pantheistic views exist alongside: panentheistic, polytheistic, monotheistic and atheistic ones.

 Spirituality and new religious movements

 Pantheism is popular in modern spirituality and new religious movements, such as Neopaganism and Theosophy.
 Two organizations that specify the word pantheism in their title formed in the last quarter of the 20th century.
 The Universal Pantheist Society, open to all varieties of pantheists and supportive of environmental causes, was founded in 1975.
 The World Pantheist Movement is headed by Paul Harrison, an environmentalist, writer and a former vice president of the Universal Pantheist Society, from which he resigned in 1996.
 The World Pantheist Movement was incorporated in 1999 to focus exclusively on promoting naturalistic pantheism – a strict metaphysical naturalistic version of pantheism, considered by some a form of religious naturalism.
 It has been described as an example of "dark green religion" with a focus on environmental ethics.